randy3k/SyntaxManager/README.md

 		"auto_match_enabled": true

-This plugin makes this easier by the following setting in the Syntax Manager Preference file
+This plugin makes it easier by the considering following setting

 	    "syntaxmgr_settings": [